roger-castaldo/MQContract/Connectors/ActiveMQ/Readme.md

 | ConnectUri | [System.Uri](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Uri 'System.Uri') | The connection url to use |
 | username | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | The username to use |
 | password | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | The password to use |

-<a name='P-MQContract-ActiveMQ-Connection-DefaultTimout'></a>
-### DefaultTimout `property`

-##### Summary

-The default timeout to use for RPC calls when not specified by the class or in the call.
-DEFAULT:1 minute if not specified inside the connection options

 <a name='P-MQContract-ActiveMQ-Connection-MaxMessageBodySize'></a>
 ### MaxMessageBodySize `property`